informagi/REL/README.md

 Please email your questions or comments to [Mick van Hulst]('mick.vanhulst@gmail.com)

 # Acknowledgements
-Our thanks go out to many authors that open-sourced their code, enabling us to this package that can hopefully be of service to many.
+Our thanks go out to the authors that open-sourced their code, enabling us to this package that can hopefully be of service to many.

-In specific, we would like to thank ZalandoResearch for their  Flair package, Le et al. for open-sourcing their ED code, Kolitsas et al. for providing trained embeddings and a framework that could be used to connect with the GERBIL API, Ganea et al. for developing the code required to train the embeddings that were used for the Wikipedia 2014 corpus, and finally the team behind Wikipedia2Vec that made it possible to develop embeddings for new Wikipedia corpuses.

-# License